 That’s not to say that’s the only way to do it, though.
-My kitchen has all pulls and I love the look.
-It’s really a personal decision and depends on the look you want.
+It’s really a personal preference and the overall look you want to achieve.

-If you are replacing the hardware on existing cabinets, it’s much easier to stick with what’s already there.
-Since my cabinets were drilled for 3 inch centers, that’s what I stuck with.
+If you are replacing the hardware on existing cabinets, it’s much easier to stick with the style (or size really) of what’s already there.

 If you want to replace existing pulls with knobs, just know that you’re going to have to fill all the old holes and they may still be slightly visible afterwards.